meetsubhojit/playgound-go/api-test-coverage/README.md

 # golang api testing with coverage

-We generally write unit tests, and run `go test` with cover flags to visualise the coverage our test code has.
+When we run unit test, we run it with `coverage` flag to find out how well our code is covered under the unit tests.

+When we run api or integreation tests, we check the api responses and assess our service's overall functionality.
+While doing this, we can also generate coverage report which can tell us how well our api/integration tests cover our code.

-Then we run automation suites in frameworks like karate which hits our service's endpoints.
-Here we care more about the correctness of the response received.
-However using `go test -c` (an inbuilt utility to build a go binary in "test" mode) we can additionally make our service to emit `unit test` like coverage reports.
+Using `go test -c` (an inbuilt utility to build a go binary in "test" mode) we can make our service to emit this coverage.

 ### how to use this module
 make sure you navigate to api-test-coverage folder. run `go mod tidy`.